 Dolly Parton's Imagination Library is a book gifting program that mails a brand new, age-appropriate book to enrolled children every month from birth until five years of age.
 Participating children are creating a home library of up to 60 books and instilling a love of books and reading from an early age.

-The Imagination Library promotes early childhood education and fosters parent-child interaction - both of which are fundamental ingredients to future educational success.
+The Imagination Library promotes early childhood education and fosters parent-child and adult-child interaction - both of which are fundamental to future educational success.
 Research has shown that children who participate in the program gain the necessary skills that prepare them for school.

 Register at the Dolly Parton’s Imagination Library website, United States

 The Born Learning Trail turns everyday activities into learning moments.
 The Trail is a series of 10 interactive signs which offer fun, active learning activities for young children and their families.
-It helps parents, caregivers, and communities create quality engagement opportunities when visiting Salina’s Oakdale Park.
+Born Learning Trails help parents, caregivers, and communities create quality engagement opportunities when visiting Salina’s Oakdale Park.

 Take the Portable Born Learning Trail with you!
 Child development and daycare centers, preschools, and volunteer events.
-The portable Trail contains ten corrugated plastic 12" by 24" signs with indoor and outdoor stands, and a hopscotch mat for indoor or outdoor use.
+The portable Trail contains ten corrugated plastic 12" by 24" signs with indoor and outdoor stands.
+And a hopscotch mat all which work will for indoor or outdoor use.
 Both Born Learning Trails are educational.
-Each sign is printed with a unique playful, engaging activity based on early learning outcomes.
+Each sign is printed with a uniquely playful, engaging activity based on early learning outcomes.